larskaare/pawa-system-testing/scenario/doc/configuring-the-system.md

 - Storing client secrets for components in config files
 - Storing creds for test users in config files
 - Extensive logging for debug purposes reveal a lot of sensitive information.
-- Turning off selected security features when testing (like the secure for our session cookie)

 ## Technical assumptions